kissmetrics/km-support/_posts/2012-10-19-data-export-setup.md

 ## 2. Create Bucket from AWS dashboard.

 You will be directed to the AWS dashboard after signing in or signing up.
-Click "Create Bucket" towards the top left of the screen.
+Click the blue "Create Bucket" button.

-![Data Export Step 2][2]

 ## 3. Name your KM data bucket.
 ![Data Export Step 3][3]